 From a brainstorming board to a live questions bank, there are lots of ways to use Padlet, limited only by your imagination.
 Even that limit can be overcome by allowing the board to be collaborative so your students can use their imaginations to grow it in new directions.

 Once ready, you can hit publish and the Padlet will be all set to share.
 You can also integrate it with apps such as Google Classroom and many LMS options too.
-These can also be embedded elsewhere like on a blog or the school website.
+These can also be embedded elsewhere, such as on a blog or the school website.

 Get the latest edtech news delivered to your inbox here:

 Padlet is free for its most basic plan, which limits users to three Padlets and caps file size uploads.
 You can always use one of those three, then delete and replace it with a new one.
 You just are not able to store more than three long term.

 The Padlet Pro plan, designed for individuals, can be used by teachers and costs from $8 per month.
 This gives you unlimited padlets, 250MB file uploads (25 times more than the free plan), domain mapping, priority support, and folders.